lay295/TwitchDownloader/TwitchDownloaderWPF/README.md

 **Update Rate**: The time in seconds between drawing the next batch of comments.
 Lower numbers makes chat flow more readable but will marginally increase render times.

 **Dispersion**: In November 2022 a Twitch API change made chat messages download only in whole seconds.
 If dispersion is enabled and there are multiple messages on a second, they will be intelligently distributed over the second to improve chat flow.
 Requires an update rate less than 1.0 for effective results.

+**Alternate Backgrounds**: Alternates the background color of every other chat message to help tell them apart.

 **BTTV Emotes**: Enables emotes from BTTV in the render.